agerard57/JS-movie-twist/README.md

 - A terminal will open and run the command.
 On this point onwards, each time you open the workshop, the task will automatically run.

-> :information_source: A prompt might ask your authorisation to accept or deny
+> :information_source: A prompt might ask your authorization to accept or deny
 > the automatic launch.

 #### Manual project launch